Webflow v Headless CMS

 To gain a more detailed assessment of the Pro’s and Cons the following article is instructive: Benefits of Headless CMS

-When it comes to cost there are one-off costs and Total Lifetime Costs.
+When it comes to website costs there are one-off costs and Total Lifetime Costs.
 When it comes to a new website build, the CMS is often the lowest part of the cost, especially if you need to bring in a brand agency, or messaging freelancer to help with the content and design.
 It is important to also assess any ongoing costs as ideally, you want to avoid the need for an agency retainer to manage and maintain the site.

 Webflow: Pricing varies - adding a Webflow Developer into the mix on a retainer spikes cost